 5) Will you have a solid price in place before the editor begins work on your manuscript?

 You will know the exact cost of your project before starting.
-Unlike other companies who give “estimates,” we give you an exact number.
+Unlike other companies who give “estimates,” I give you an exact number.

 6) Does the editor have an advanced degree (higher than a bachelor’s) in writing, editing, or publishing?

 I have a bachelor’s degree in English and a master’s degree in publishing.

-7) Will the editor offer you a free sample edit of your own work?
+7) Will the editor offer you a sample edit of your own work?

-Unlike most editorial companies, we are happy to provide a free sample edit.
-We’re proud of our work.
+Unlike many editorial companies, I am happy to provide a sample edit.

 8) Does the editor keep up with the latest trends in publishing and continuously work to improve his or her book and manuscript editing skills?

 Many professions (especially in the medical field) actually require employees to take continuing education classes.
-We believe that book editors should, too.
-So, we do that.
-Valerie recently completed a short story class at UCLA, and a class with the renowned Christine Hemp at the University of Iowa.
+I believe that book editors should too.
+I recently completed a short story class at UCLA and a class with the renowned writing teacher Christine Hemp at the University of Iowa.
 I often take classes through the Editorial Freelancers Association.
-I also keep abreast of publishing trends by attending Book Expo America, the largest publishing conference in the world, and by subscribing to industry publications.
+I also keep abreast of publishing trends by attending Book Expo America, the largest publishing conference in the world, and by subscribing to numerous industry publications.